-I have this memory from my childhood of eating soft apple muesli cookies.
+I have this memory from my childhood of eating chewy muesli cookies.
 They were small, about the size of a walnut and soft, almost cake-like.
-Packed with oats, they tasted like apples and cinnamon.
-The worst part about this otherwise great memory is that they aren’t making them anymore.
-And I cannot for the life of me figure out what exactly they were called or what the brand was.
-But I just remember loving them so much.
+They were packed with oats and tasted like apples and cinnamon.
+The worst part about this otherwise great memory is that they aren’t available anymore.
+By the time I was a teen, they’d disappeared and now all I’m left with is an intense memory and craving of biting into a soft apple cookie.

 Dehydrated apples vs apple chips

-Dehydrated apples come peeled, in wedges or rings.
-They are pale in color, soft to the touch and have a chewy texture.
+Dehydrated apples or dried apples come in wedges or rings.
+They are usually peeled.
+If you squeeze them, they are soft to the touch.
+They can be pale in color and have a chewy texture.
 Their appearance reminds me of marshmallows in a way, although dehydrated apples are much chewier and not as soft as marshmallows.
+Some people even describe them as gummy, which doesn’t sound that appetizing.
+But they’re actually really good.

-Apple chips however are crispier.
+Apple chips are crispy.
 They aren’t always peeled.
+You can snap them between your fingers.
 They can look wavy, are thin and dry to the touch.
-And if you bite into one, they’re dry and crisp.
+And if you bite into one, you’ll feel how brittle they are.

 The total count of cookies you get is 26-28 cookies.
 If you’re making them for a crowd, that’s perfect.
 But I totally get that it might seem too much if you’re baking solo.
-The good thing is that you can easily freeze these.
+The good thing is that you can easily make these last.

-Placed on a baking sheet like this, they’re really easy to freeze too.
-Once frozen, you can place all of the balls in a single bag or container.
+Once you have your cookies scooped on a baking sheet, you can place them in the freezer instead of the refrigerator.
+Once frozen, transfer all the cookie balls in a single bag or container.
 When you are ready to bake some cookies, bake them frozen.
-They will need a few extra minutes, but will taste just as amazing as freshly made and baked cookies.
+They will need a few extra minutes in the oven, but will taste just as amazing as freshly made cookies.

 Ingredients